Tax & Accountancy Services

 This document acts as your digital identity and electronic signature, ensuring your online tax submissions are verified, encrypted, and protected according to Indonesian law.

-A Sertifikat Elektronik or Surat Keterangan Digital in Indonesia is an official digital signature issued by the local Tax Authority that verifies the legal identity of the tax resident in electronic transactions.
+A Sertifikat Elektronik or Surat Keterangan Digital in Indonesia is an official digital signature issued by the local Tax Authority (Kantor Pajak) that verifies the legal identity of the tax resident in electronic transactions.

 It enables you to: